tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 #### 2020

-* The backyard group from Warsaw, known as [PpW](@/o/ppw.md), goes pro and holds their first show, [Brawl for the Puppies](@/e/ppw/2020-02-15-ppw-brawl-for-the-puppies.md), donating all gate profits to dog shelters in the area.
+* The backyard group from Warsaw, now known as [PpW Ewenement](@/o/ppw.md), goes pro and holds their first show, [Brawl for the Puppies](@/e/ppw/2020-02-15-ppw-brawl-for-the-puppies.md), donating all gate profits to dog shelters in the area.
 * COVID-19 hits, lockdown ensues, and **all wrestling is cancelled** for more than a year.
 * Pawłowski announces a new organization, entices many wrestlers to join it, draining the rosters of both MZW and KPW.
 Due to lockdowns, however, their first show is postponed.